Jonedrengen/Mock_data_script/README.md

 I use anaconda to create my virtual environment
-I use the following command to create my virtual environment conda create -n env python=3.11.5
+I use the following command to create my virtual environment "conda create -n env python=3.11.5"

-i then activate my virtual environment using the following command conda activate env
+i then activate my virtual environment using the following command "conda activate env"

-I then install the necessary libraries using the following command pip install faker
+I then install the necessary libraries using the following command "pip install faker"

-i check the version of python and the libraries using the following command python --version pip freeze
+i check the version of python and the libraries using the following command "python --version"
+"pip freeze"

 I then create a python script called mock_data.py